-Permissible excused absences from school are: (1) personal illness, (2) quarantine.
-(3) death immediate family, (4) approved religious holidays, (5) pre-approved educational travel, school (6) sponsored activities, (7) school athletic sponsored and/or extracurricular events, (8) college visits with official documentation from the college admission office and (9) other urgent reasons, with approval.
+Permissible excused absences from school are: (1) personal illness, (2) quarantine, (3) death in the immediate family, (4) approved religious holidays, (5) pre-approved travel, (6) educational school activities.
+(7) school sponsored sponsored athletic and/or extracurricular events, (8) college visits with official documentation from the college admission office and (9) other urgent reasons, with approval.